 Many a times he wrote a single name several times over, or scribbled few sentences that didn’t make any sense to me.
 For instance, once I found the following etched in his notebook:

 Special, Ameena, brothers, because, Radheshyam, Mr. Radheshyam, one hour…

 At the end of this trail was the image of a man.
 I broke my head over this creation but failed to unravel the mystery.
 Nor did I dare to ask him.
 He was in the ninth standard; I was only in the fifth grade…how could I attempt to dissect such intricate stuff?

 I never lost a single chance to rush to the playground, throwing pebbles in the air; flying paper butterflies.
 Climbing up and down the stairs, riding the hostel gate like a motorcar….I had great fun, but back in the hostel room, an eerie silence invariably unnerved me.

 My brother would fling the first question rudely “Where were you?”

 My answer was a meek silence, conveying the acceptance of my crime.
-He would then caution me in a flurry of kind and rude words.
+He would then proceed to caution me in his inimitable style.